What's the Difference Between a KO vs TKO? | Explained

 Difference Between a KO vs TKO

 According to John McCarthy, a KO is labeled when a fighter cannot intelligently defend himself due to the blows that he has received.
-A TKO is labeled when a fighter has the ability to defend himself but can't due to being overwhelmed by the other fighter.
+A TKO is labeled when a fighter can defend himself but can't due to being overwhelmed by the other fighter.

 In a KO, the damage has already been done, and in a TKO the ref is preventing unnecessary damage.